awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-auth.rst

 Add Authentication to the Notes App
 ###################################

-In the :ref:`previous section <tutorial-ios-aws-mobile-notes-analytics>` of this tutorial, we created a mobile backend project using the AWS Amplify CLI, then added analytics to the sample note-taking app.
+In the :ref:`previous section <tutorial-ios-aws-mobile-notes-analytics>` of this tutorial, we created a mobile backend project using the AWS Amplify CLI, and then added analytics to the sample note-taking app.
 This section assumes you have completed those steps.
 If you jumped to this step, please go back and :ref:`start from the beginning <tutorial-ios-aws-mobile-notes-setup>`.
-In this tutorial, we will configure a sign-up / sign-in flow in our mobile backend.
-We will then add a new authentication activity to our note-taking app.
+In this tutorial, we configure a sign-up / sign-in flow in our mobile backend.
+We then add a new authentication activity to our note-taking app.

 You should be able to complete this section of the tutorial in 15-20 minutes.

 Set Up Your Backend
 ------------------

-Before we work on the client-side code, we need to add User Sign-in to the backend project.
+Before we work on the client-side code, we need to add user sign-in to the backend project.
 These steps assume you have already completed the :ref:`analytics <tutorial-ios-aws-mobile-notes-analytics>` portion of this tutorial.

-1. In a terminal window, enter the following commands to add User Sign-in to the backend project:
+1. In a terminal window, enter the following commands to add user sign-in to the backend project:

    .. code-block:: none